 Claims that legalisation makes prostitution safe are exposed as a myth by women who have experienced prostitution under a legalised regime.
-Rae Story talks to Alexis and Marie who have been in prostitution in Germany, where it is legalised.
+Alice Glass talks to Alexis and Marie who have been in prostitution in Germany, where it is legalised.

 Hi Alexis, firstly, you suffer from psychological and physical symptoms as a result of prostitution.
 Can you tell me a bit more about that?